vaeth/bookmarkdupes/README.md

-For both types of rules 4 regular expressions can be specified which are used to determine if the rule applies: If the corresponding regular expression is nonempty, the corressponding condition must be satisfied or the rule will not apply.
+For both types of rules 4 regular expressions can be specified which are used to determine if the rule applies: If the corresponding regular expression is nonempty, the corresponding condition must be satisfied or the rule will not apply.
 (In the case of filter rules, at least one of these 4 regular expressions must be nonempty or that filter rules will not apply either.)